jpcody/Stuff-to-Build/README.md

 ### AppleScript

-* Take highlighted text and upload to private Gist
+* **Done.** Take highlighted text and upload to private Gist - https://gist.github.com/1190336

 ### Textmate

 * Format JavaScript on save

+### Ruby

+* Create gem that simply looks for inline images in a stylesheet, parses them as data URIs, and provides an IE7 fallback.